Reselling your below market rate (BMR) home

 - You must complete your required property inspection and disclosure requirements before submitting a pricing request.
 To review our property inspection and disclosure requirements, visit https://sfmohcd.org/property-inspection.

 - You must submit your pricing request electronically via a secure link as provided below.
 You must submit all required documents as one PDF file.

-- If you are a third party representing the owner, you must complete the Owner Authorization form with any supporting document if applicable.
+- If you are a third party representing the owner, you must complete the Owner Authorization form with any supporting documentation if applicable.

-- Your realtor must have an office in San Francisco to assist the buyers if needed.
+- Your agent must have an office in San Francisco to assist the buyers if needed.

-- Your realtor will list your home on the Multiple Listing Service (MLS), hold open houses, and field questions about the unit and the BMR program.
+- Your agent will list your home on the Multiple Listing Service (MLS), hold open houses, and field questions about the unit and the BMR program.

-- MOHCD will add 5% to the base resale price to pay for your realtor commission and for the buyer's realtor commission.
+- MOHCD will add 5% to the base resale price to pay for your real estate commission and for the buyer's agent commission.

 - Include the following documents: